Where to stay in Switzerland in winter

 Mürren

-Mürren (1638 m / 5374 ft) is the highest town of the Jungfrau region, so snow is most likely here.
-The village is located at a plateau high above the Lauterbrunnen valley, amidst splendid scenery.
+Mürren (1638 m / 5374 ft) is the highest town in the Jungfrau Region, so snow is most likely here.
+The village is located on a plateau high above the Lauterbrunnen Valley, amidst splendid scenery.
 Many hotels and apartments have rooms with mountain views.

 Mürren is ideal for pedestrians as it’s car-free.
 Lots of traditional chalets and hotels can be found along the main street and the side streets.
 It’s lively in winter, but the town is still charming.

 There are several ski lifts on the slopes between Mürren and Schilthorn.
 Winter hiking trails are available too.
-The easy panorama route to Grütschalp is recommended.
-In addition you can enjoy snowshoe hiking, sledding and riding the cable car to Schilthorn for an amazing winter panorama.
+I’d strongly recommend the easy panorama route to Grütschalp!
+In addition, you can enjoy snowshoe hiking, sledding, and riding the cable car to Schilthorn for an amazing winter panorama.

 Sils